Faculty Led Study Abroad

 Academic credit may be offered for the longer cultural immersion programs.
 The program may be conducted in collaboration with an overseas institution or other accredited programs.
 Most will be associated with University classes.
 This experience should provide students with language training, cultural orientation or training in a specific discipline.
 Some intensive language training as well as necessary cultural orientation before the trip may be offered and funds may be used to provide these by special University Programs.

 All persons interested in Study Grants for Groups must submit a proposal to the Office of Diversity and International Affairs – International Education for full review by the TSU International Education Advisory Board.
 Go to the International Operational Policies and Procedures - Appendix A - International Program Proposal Guide for more information on the content of your proposal.
-The deadline date is December 4, 2014.
+The deadline date is December 4, 2015.
 Group Study Abroad grants may be initiated by full time faculty only.
 Proposals (not to exceed 5 pages) must include:

 - Address the eight areas of The Standards of Good Practice for Education Abroad